 Why This Matters

-In corporate finance, risk isn't something you eliminate—it's something you manage.
-Every financial decision involves trade-offs between risk and return, and the strategies you'll learn here form the toolkit that CFOs, portfolio managers, and financial analysts use daily.
+In corporate finance, risk isn't something you eliminate.
+It's something you manage.
+Every financial decision involves trade-offs between risk and return, and the strategies covered here form the toolkit that CFOs, portfolio managers, and financial analysts use daily.
 You're being tested on your ability to understand not just what these strategies are, but when to deploy each one and why certain approaches work better in specific situations.

-The concepts in this guide connect directly to core finance principles: portfolio theory, capital budgeting, derivatives pricing, and enterprise risk management.
+These concepts connect directly to core finance principles: portfolio theory, capital budgeting, derivatives pricing, and enterprise risk management.
 Exam questions often ask you to recommend appropriate strategies for given scenarios or to compare the costs and benefits of different approaches.
-Don't just memorize definitions—know what problem each strategy solves and how it affects a firm's risk-return profile.
+Don't just memorize definitions.
+Know what problem each strategy solves and how it affects a firm's risk-return profile.

 Strategies That Eliminate or Avoid Risk Exposure